npanuhin/Artwork/README.md

 ## About

-This is a repository of my artwork that I made while studying vector graphics and 3D modeling.
-For vector graphics, the templates were taken from the Internet, but I drew all the vector images myself.
+This is a repository of my artwork that I made while studying vector graphics and 3D modeling

 --------------------------------------